alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

 - Any of the feature exposed by `fzaninotto/faker` library
 - String expression that includes any other pre-defined field
 - Ability to defined the overall distribution (e.g I want 20% of my population to have a value of 'Y' for {field3}).
 The generator will run until it meets the desired distribution.
+- Ability to hide a variable (if you only need it to compute another variable)

 You can also defined the the size of the population.
 The generated data will be pushed to a kinesis stream by batch (size of the batch is configurable).